© stockpics – Fotolia.com

 Requirements for the request for deletion

-The deletion or working towards the deletion of factual claims available on the internet can only be demanded if and to the extent that the claims complained of are demonstrably false and the requested remedy is suitable, necessary and reasonable for the disturber, taking into account the legal positions of both parties, in particular the severity of the impairment.
+Liability for dissemination and the corresponding request for deletion depend on clear legal requirements.
+A claim for deletion or for the deletion of factual claims available on the Internet is only given if the following conditions are met: The allegations complained of must be demonstrably false, and the remedial measure must be suitable, necessary and reasonable for the disturber, taking into account the legal positions of both parties, in particular the severity of the impairment.

-In the case to be decided by the BGH, the deletion of the entire article was not necessary to protect the reputation of the affected party from the continued effect of any unlawful impairment.
+In the case to be decided by the BGH, however, the deletion of the entire article was not necessary to protect the reputation of the person concerned from the continued effect of any unlawful impairment.
+The article contained several accurate statements that were not objected to and did not violate the rights of the person concerned.
+The Senate therefore ruled that it was only necessary to work towards the deletion of individual passages in order to meet the liability for further dissemination.

 Liability for false reports even without fault